Kamoool/AplsoftRed-report-system/README.md

 **-keyWordSearch** <word>

-This filter works only with report of 3rd type
+This filter works only with the 3rd type report

 e.g.